MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/admin-install.md

 It is assumed that this installation will be run by a single user that has the following rights:

-- Power Platform [administration role](/microsoft-365/admin/add-users/about-admin-roles) of Global admin or Power Platform admin.
+- Power Platform [administration role](/microsoft-365/admin/add-users/about-admin-roles) or Power Platform admin.

 - DevOps administrator rights.